 Satellite Heat Pipes

 Researchers from Graphene Flagship partner institutes Universite libre de Bruxelles (Belgium) University of Cambridge (UK), CNR Bologna (Italy), and Leonardo (Italy) are designing an experiment to test how graphene-based coatings can improve efficiency in loop heat pipes, which are used as cooling systems in satellites.
-The team will travel to Bordeaux, France between 6-17 November 2017 to test the graphene-coated loop heat pipes in microgravity in a parabolic flight, operated by the European Space Agency (ESA) and Novespace (France).
+The team travelled to Bordeaux, France between 6-17 November 2017 to test the graphene-coated loop heat pipes in microgravity in a parabolic flight, operated by the European Space Agency (ESA) and Novespace (France).

 The parabolic flight is a method of creating almost zero gravity without going to orbit, with up to 25 seconds of weightlessness as the plane follows a parabolic trajectory.
 Each 3-hour flight will make around 30 parabolic arcs.
 In addition to the weightlessness, up to double the Earth’s gravitational force is experienced onboard as the plane prepares for the next parabola, similar to going up and down on a roller-coaster.